What is Trackingplan

 RegEx (Regular expressions)

-This feature allows you to specify a regular expression pattern (Regex) to which all the values seen for a property must conform.
+This feature allows you to specify a regular expression pattern (Regex) to which all the values seen for a property must conform, ensuring strict and consistent data validation.

-Firstly, click on its type field and select Regex from the drop-down menu.
+- Firstly, on the property you’d like to add a Regular Expression, click on its type field and select Regex from the drop-down menu.

-The following panel will appear.
-Click on Pick a Regular Expression.
-If this is the first time you create a regular expression, select Create New Regex.
+- Then, click on Pick a Regular Expression.
+If this is your first time creating a regular expression, select Create New Regex.
 Otherwise, you can reuse one of your existing ones, cloning it directly or editing it for this specific property.

-In the next panel, you can name your new regular expression (e.g.: language_regex) and write the corresponding pattern.
+On the other way around, if you prefer to create your Regex manually, just name your new regular expression (e.g.: language_regex) and write the corresponding pattern.
 You can also insert test values to confirm that your regular expression pattern will work as you expect.
 Once you are happy with it, click on Create New Regex.

 Moreover, for Regexes, you can also ignore cases, diacritics, or both to prevent in advance any situation where the server would recognize it as an implementation issue.